 - Metals – Silver, Gold, Platinum, and copper.

 - Energy- Crude oil, Natural gas, gasoline, and heating oil.

 - Agriculture- Corn, Beans, Rice, Wheat, etc.

-- Livestock and Meal – Eggs, Pouk, Cath, etc.
+- Livestock and Meal – Eggs, Pork, Cattles, etc.

 The best way to invest in commodities is through a futures contract, which is an agreement to buy and sell a specific quantity of a commodity at a set price at a future time.
 The traders use this type of forwarding contract as a presentation towards the risks associated with the price change in the future.
 The trading in commodities involves high risk for amateur investors.
-Hike stocks one can invest in commodities at a current and future date.
-The farmer can, therefore, buy “Wheat” futures to fix a price at which he would want to sell a contain quantity of what.
+Like stocks, one can invest in commodities at a current and future date.
+The farmer can, therefore, buy “Wheat” futures to fix a price at which he would want to sell a certain quantity of wheat.
 A trader also similarly may buy or sell wheat future for delivery on a future date at a price decided now.

 a.
 Commercial or institutional users of the commodity.

 There are varieties of commodity investment options both for new and experienced traders.
 The future contracts of commodity provide the most direct way to participate in price movement, There is also some other type of investments with varying risk and investment profiles which provide exposure to the commodity market.
 Commodities can also become a risky investment because they can be adversely affected by certain uncertainties which are difficult to predict such as unusual weather pattern, epidemics, and disasters both natural or man-made.
 The investment in commodities may be a wise thing to do, as some investment adviser recommend to put some of your money in commodities since inflation can hit other investment like stocks and bonds.